The Bay Wood Story

 In 2008, Bay Wood reported $12 million in annual revenue.
 By 2013, annual revenues exceeded $20 million, Wilson said.
 "I never would have dreamed it would have grown to be this size.
 I thought if I could get to $10 million in sales I would have arrived.
 We went by that figure screaming."
 To-date, Bay Wood continues to maintain that same position.

 In 1995, the year after Bay Wood opened, the business was manufacturing an average of 35 truckloads of wooden pallets a month.
-In July 2014, the company produced 190 truckloads of pallets that month.
-On average, the staff of Bay Wood Products produces 2.5 million board feet of lumber a month resulting in an average of 95,000 pallets every month.
+In 2017, the company produced 190 truckloads of pallets per month.
+On average, the Bay Wood Products team produces 2.5 million board feet of lumber a month resulting in an average of 95,000 pallets every month.

 Bay Wood Products through the Years

 To better meet the needs of its customers, a new Pacific Nail Gun was purchased.

 Construction completed on a third plant at Bay Wood’s 20-acre site.
 Now averaging 95,000 pallets per month.